About Us

 STEVE C. LEWIS, BOARD CHAIRMAN

-Steve C. Lewis is the Chairman of the Board of Jefferson Bank, a community Bank with 11 locations in San Antonio and surrounding communities.
-Steve also serves as Chairman of the Board of Jefferson Bancshares, Inc. Currently, Steve serves as a Director of the Texas Wildlife Association, Trustee of the Texas Wildlife Association Foundation, Honorary Director of Texas & Southwestern Cattle Raisers Association, former Director of San Antonio Zoological Society, Director of Texas Agricultural Land Trust, and Director of Cibolo Nature Center.
-Steve graduated from the University of Texas at Austin with a Bachelor of Business Administration and holds a law degree from St. Mary’s University School of Law.
+Steve C. Lewis is the former Chairman of the Board of Jefferson Bank and Jefferson Bancshares, Inc. Jefferson Bank is a community Bank with 13 locations in greater San Antonio and Austin.
+Steve serves as Chairman of the Ewing Halsell Foundation and Elma Dill Russell Spencer Foundation.
+He is a Director Emeritus of the Texas Wildlife Association Foundation, and a former Director of the Texas Agricultural Land Trust and the Cibolo Nature Center.
+He is an Honorary Director of Texas & Southwestern Cattle Raisers Association.
+Steve was an active farm and ranch broker for many years.
+He graduated from the University of Texas at Austin with a Bachelor of Business Administration and holds a law degree from St. Mary’s University School of Law.
 Steve and his wife, Susan, have three sons.

 CHRIS BARBIC, BOARD MEMBER